 Purchase Order – this is a better option when shipping goods from your suppliers direct into our centres but requires an upgrade to the Supply Chain module.
 A Purchase Order enables you to specify delivery instructions with agreed costs and issue the supplier with a formal referenced document.

 File Upload – for large volumes of new Products and Inventory Transfers, data may be uploaded into the fulfilmentcrowd platform.
-The formats can be advised and configured by your Fulfilment Expert.
+The formats can be advised and configured by your Customer Success Manager.